Director - Mark Urwiller

 Photos From The Site of Honey Creek Observatory 7-11-2017

-Approximate Location - To The Right of Where The Cows Are Standing (Above)
+Approximate Location - To The Left Of Where The Cows Are Standing (Above)

 The "Neighbors" Are Curious!

 Looking South From Site Area.
 The Cabin On This Site Is The Only Building On This Road!